deepchecks/deepchecks/docs/source/user-guide/integrations/airflow.rst

         context["ti"].xcom_push(key="adult_model", value=os.path.join(data_path, "adult_model.joblib"))

 .. warning::
-    The dataset and the model is saved in the local filesystem for simplicity.
-For most use-cases, it is recommended to save the data and the model in a S3/GCS bucket.
+    The dataset and the model are saved in the local filesystem for simplicity.
+For most use-cases, it is recommended to save the data and the model in a S3/GCS/other intermediate storage.

 Defining the Integrity Report Task
 ----------------------------------